Patients at Memorial Sloan Kettering Cancer Center now have access to important information such as test results and reports sooner than ever before.

 Who has access to this information?

-Patients have access to most test results, most reports, and some clinical notes through MyMSK.
-Anyone to whom you have given proxy access to your MyMSK account, such as a family member or caregiver, can also see your results.
-Pediatric patients under age 18 will need to have a parent or guardian access their MyMSK account.
+All MSK patients have access to their results, notes, and records through MyMSK.
+Anyone to whom you have given proxy access to your MyMSK account, such as a family member or caregiver, can also see this information.
+Pediatric patients ages 12 to 18 are asked to give their consent for a parent or guardian to have access to their MyMSK account.

 What do I need to know as a caregiver?

-If you have been granted proxy access to your loved one’s MyMSK account, you will be able to view their medical information, including results that are available right away and those that are available after two business days.
+If you have been granted proxy access to your loved one’s MyMSK account, you will be able to view their results, notes, and records as soon as they are available to the patient.

 What do I do if I want to wait to speak with my provider before seeing my results on MyMSK?